 From personal training to gymnastics to bell-to-bell competition, AEW signee Sadie Gibbs is among the most versatile wrestlers in the promotion.
-Though she’s only just begun her professional wrestling career, she has been able to catch the attention of fans online and around the world.
+She’s only just begun her professional wrestling career.
+Gibbs has been able to catch the attention of fans online and around the world.
 Through a combination of hard-hitting kicks and fast-paced offense, as well as a dash of intensity, All Elite Wrestling has a blossoming talent on their hands with the one simply known as “Undefinable.”

 Prior to her eventual AEW debut, it’s important to look at how this England native began in wrestling, from her earliest days training to her spike in notoriety in Stardom and beyond.
 In this week’s AEW talent preview, we will take a look at “The Undefinable” Sadie Gibbs.

 In 2017, Gibbs began her professional wrestling training at the London School of Lucha Libre, headed by Greg Burridge and Garry Vanderhorne.
 Gibbs started working with British Empire Wrestling later in the year.
 In December, she faced Jetta in a losing effort at BEW Britain’s Rising V. Later that month, she appeared for Pro-Wrestling EVE, which housed LSLL.
 She achieved first singles victory in EVE against Chakara.
 From there, she competed for Preston City Wrestling, working with Jayla Dark.
 With these matches under her belt for 2017, Gibbs’ wrestling career was underway.